yylou/yylou.github.io/about/index.md

 <h2 id="about" class="resume-title">About</h2>
 <div class="myrow">
     <div class="col-12" style="text-align:left">
-        I'm a third-year <strong>Ph.D. student in the School of Electrical and Computer Engineering at Purdue University as part of <a href="http://edgelab.princeton.edu/" target="_blink">EDGE Lab</a>, co-advised by <a href="https://engineering.purdue.edu/ECE/People/ptProfile?resource_id=171238" target="_blink">Prof. Mung Chiang</a> and <a href="https://kimkt.com/" target="_blink">Prof. Kwang Taik Kim</a>.</strong>
+        I'm a fourth-year <strong>Ph.D. student in the School of Electrical and Computer Engineering at Purdue University as part of <a href="http://edgelab.princeton.edu/" target="_blink">EDGE Lab</a>, co-advised by <a href="https://engineering.purdue.edu/ECE/People/ptProfile?resource_id=171238" target="_blink">Prof. Mung Chiang</a> and <a href="https://engineering.purdue.edu/ECE/People/ptProfile?resource_id=243261" target="_blink">Prof. Kwang Taik Kim</a>.</strong><br>
-        My research interests lie in the intersection of (1) the architectural design of real-time open edge platforms to jointly optimize microservice-based edge applications and RAN performance, and (2) machine learning in the realms of wireless system design in 5G/6G networks.
+        My research interests lie in the intersection of (1) the architectural design of distributed systems to jointly optimize network and application performance, and (2) machine learning in the realms of wireless system design in 5G/6G networks.
+        I am deeply passionate about distributed systems (resource allocation for server load-balancing), computer networking (virtualization of 5G/6G networks), and deep reinforcement learning (DRL) for optimization.
+        <br><br>
-        Prior to joining Purdue, I was a <strong>senior software engineer with 4 years of experience</strong> in (1) the development of microservice-based automation systems in on-premise Linux servers, and (2) the web application development on AWS.
+        Prior to joining Purdue, I was a <strong>senior software engineer with 3 years of experience</strong> in (1) the development of microservice-based systems in on-premise Linux servers for automating IC/EDA design flow, and (2) the cloud application development on AWS.
+        I received my B.S. and M.S. degrees in Computer Science (CS) from National Chiao Tung University (NCTU) and National Taiwan University (NTU) in 2015 and 2017, respectively.
     </div>
 </div>
 <p style="text-align:right">